artrz/vsx-gitstash/README.md

 | `gitstash.advanced.ignoredDirectories`                    | Directories to ignore when searching in depth |

+## Bugs?

+If you find a bug, please enable the debug mode just by switching the corresponding setting, this will sent debug messages to the developer console which can give some context when the issue occurs.
+The more information is provided to reproduce the easier it will be to solve it.
+You can refer to the [bug-report](https://github.com/artrz/vsx-gitstash/blob/main/.github/ISSUE_TEMPLATE/bug-report.md) template for a guide.

 ## Tips

 - Contrary to the git stash command included in VS Code, with `Stash... - Stash only` you can generate a stash even though all your changes are already added to index.